dbrattli/Expression/notebooks/01 - Introduction.md

 The difference with "more than usual" and "usual" can be subtle, but even a subtle difference can have a significant effect when you start deploing to 100.000 servers (e.g Exchange, Facebook, etc) instead of a single server.
 You need to plan for more than being lucky.

+Functional programmming is not a silver bullet, but it can

 - Use simple well-tested abstractions.
 Don't reinvent the wheel.
 - Use immutable data types whenever possible.
 - Use pure functions.
 Avoid None-taking/returning methods or functions
 - Use a static type checker like Pylance (in strict mode)
 - Use unit-testing and property-based testing for core logic.
-E.g a library like Hypotheses
+E.g a library like pytest and Hypotheses
 - Use single-threaded code to avoid Heisenbugs

 Cost of failure increases exponentially the further the bug